IBM/openapi-validator/CONTRIBUTING.md

 # Pull Requests
 If you want to contribute to the repository, follow these steps:
 1. Fork the repo.
-2. Verify that everything is working before you start developing: `npm test`
+2. Verify that everything is working before you start developing: `npm ci`, then `npm run all`
 3. Make your changes.
 Please follow our style guidelines and leave comments where appropriate.
-Be sure to update all applicable files [1].
+Be sure to update all applicable files.
 4. Add one or more tests for your changes.
 Only refactoring, documentation, or build changes require no new tests.
+5. Make sure that the project still builds and tests cleanly: `npm run all`
-5. Once your tests are passing, commit changes with an [appropriate commit message](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines).
+6. Once your tests are passing, commit changes with an [appropriate commit message](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines).
-6. Push to your fork and open a pull request.
+7. Push to your fork and open a pull request.
 Describe your changes and the motivation for them.

-[1] If submitting a new validation, the following files must be updated:
-- packages/validator/src/.defaultsForValidator.js
-- README.md (description of validation **and** documentation of default value)
+# Developer's Certificate of Origin 1.1

+By making a contribution to this project, I certify that:

+(a) The contribution was created in whole or in part by me and I have the right to submit it under the open source license indicated in the file; or

+(b) The contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as indicated in the file; or

+(c) The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it.

+(d) I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.